deamont66/realtime-editor/README.md

 Developer container can be closed by pressing `ctrl + c`.

 ## Database
-This project uses [MongoDB](https://docs.mongodb.com) and the database is already included in docker-compose.yml.
+This project uses [MongoDB](https://docs.mongodb.com) as a persistent storage and the database container is already included in docker-compose.yml.

 ## Licence
 Project will be licensed under MIT (after author's graduation).